Introducing the Shell

 The output shows us that there are some files and sub-directories.
 Organising things hierarchically in this way helps us keep track of our work: it’s a bit like using a filing cabinet to store things.
 It’s possible to put hundreds of files in our home directory, for example, just as it’s possible to pile hundreds of printed papers on our desk, but it’s a self-defeating strategy.

-Notice, by the way, that we spelled the directory name test_directory
+Notice, by the way, that we spelled the directory name test_directory, and it doesn’t have a trailing slash.

-That’s added to directory names by ls
+That’s added to directory names by ls when we use the -F flag to help us tell things apart.

 And it doesn’t begin with a slash because it’s a relative path -

-how to find something from where we are,
+it tells ls how to find something from where we are,

 rather than from the root of the file system.